 2. Your online HMRC account

-If you’ve registered for HMRC’s online services, you can find your UTR by logging in to your Business Tax Account.
-Simply login to HMRC’s website, select ‘Corporation Tax’ from your tax services and you should see your company UTR displayed within your account details.
+If you’ve registered your company for HMRC online services, you can find your UTR by logging into your Business Tax Account.

 3. Your accountant or tax advisor